USF Empowers a Community to Prevent Marine Debris

 The University of South Florida College of Marine Science and the NOAA Marine Debris Program partnered to engage youth, locals, and tourists by targeting shoreline and beach litter in Florida.

+Project Dates: August 2014 - December 2015 What is the project?
 The Clean Community-Clean Coast: Empowering Youth, Teachers and Volunteers to Prevent Marine Debris (4Cs) project brought together community beach cleanup efforts, environmental awareness forums, and afterschool Science Technology Engineering Math and art programs to help change behaviors that contribute to the marine debris problem.
 4Cs engaged youth, locals, and tourists by targeting shoreline and beach litter at sites in St. Petersburg, Florida and Atlanta, Georgia where debris easily enters storm drains and discharges into waterways.